zzzprojects/docs/learnentityframeworkcore.com/pages/saving/concurrency-database-wins.md

 ### Forgetting to Retry SaveChangesAsync

-Refreshing `CurrentValues` and `OriginalValues` does not save the changes not in conflicts by itself.
+Refreshing `CurrentValues` and `OriginalValues` does not save the remaining pending changes by itself.

 After the original values are refreshed, the application must call `SaveChangesAsync()` again.